The Ultimate Guide to Headless CMS

 These files can have several fields for metadata, which can be used for extracting e.g. geodata for an app showcasing media for various locations in the world.

-Whereas metadata and use cases are one thing, another important matter in regard to image and media handling are the built-in tools in a given headless CMS.
+Metadata and use cases are one thing.
+Another important matter in regard to image and media handling are the built-in tools in a given headless CMS.
 Like in many other instances, no headless CMS is alike in this matter.

-Editing images with actions like cropping and setting focal points is a feature content editors and marketers covet, as it makes it easier for them to deliver exactly what they want to express without involving third-party tools.
+Editing images with actions like cropping and setting focal points is a feature content editors covet.
+It makes it easier for them to deliver exactly what they want to express without involving third party tools.

 Make sure to investigate whether such editing features are present in any headless CMS you are considering.